-It is very important for school authorities to give freedom to the students to develop the self esteem and exercise self control.
+It is very important for school authorities to give freedom of the leaenrs; to develop the self esteem and exercise self control.
 There are many school authorities who use this approach to enforce discipline in schools.
-John Baldock et al (1999).the researcher appreciates that this approach can work at in Shanamu, Bombo High school, Gangama, Parish, Luwero district when applied, because most of the learners live in abusive homes.
+John Baldock et al (1999).the researcher appreciates that this approach can work at Okwata primary school when applied, because most of the learners live in abusive homes.
 Thus a little empathy on the part of the teachers will go a long way in raising the learner's life skills such as self esteem and self confidence.